Rules

 judging conventions include (among other items construable as proper and

-mature academic behavior): no cell phones; no headphones; arriving at
+mature academic behavior): no cell phone activity during rounds; no headphones; arriving at

 rounds in a timely manner; writing clear, respectful and useful ballots.